HL7/bulk-data/input/pagecontent/async.md

   Specifies whether the response is immediate or asynchronous.
 Setting this to <a href="https://datatracker.ietf.org/doc/html/rfc7240#section-4.1"><code>respond-async</code></a> triggers this asynchronous bulk pattern.

+  A client MAY also provide a second Prefer header value of `separate-export-status`, so the combined Prefer header for the kick-off request is `Prefer: respond-async,separate-export-status`.
+If this header value is included by a client and is supported by a server, the server SHALL return the header `Preference-Applied` with values of `respond-async` and `separate-export-status` in its response.
+These may be provided as comma-delimited values or the header may be repeated for each value.

+  When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the server, the HTTP status code in the response to a Bulk Data Status Request SHALL reflect the status request itself, and not the asynchronous job.
+In this case, when the HTTP status code of the Bulk Data Status Request is `200 OK`, the response SHALL also include an `X-Export-Status` header with an HTTP status code that reflects the status of the asynchronous job.

 ##### Parameters

 {% include async-query-parameters.md %}